developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/intent/index.md

 * `com.motorolasolutions.emdk.datawedge.data_string`:
 String contains the output data as a String.
 In the case of concatenated bar codes, the decode data is concatenated and sent out as a single string.
 In the case of MSR output, the data from the MSR tracks is concatenated and sent out as a single string.
 * `com.motorolasolutions.emdk.datawedge.decode_data`:
 Decode data is returned as a list of byte arrays.
 In most cases there will be one byte array per decode.
-For barcode symbologies that support concatenation e.g. Codabar, Code128, MicroPDF, etc., the decoded data is stored in multiple byte arrays (one byte array per bar code).
+For barcode symbologies that support concatenation (i.e. Codabar, Code128, MicroPDF, etc.) the decoded data is stored in multiple byte arrays (one byte array per bar code).
 Clients can get data in each byte array by passing an index.

 The MSR related data added to the Intent's bundle can be retrieved using the Intent.getStringtExtra() and Intent.getSerializableExtra() calls, using the following String tags: